dannyyy/electrolux_mqtt/README.md

 ```

 ## Home Assistant
-An example integration on how to use it in Home Assistant
+An example integration on how to use it in Home Assistant.

+For Home Assistant related questions and support, please use the community forum: https://community.home-assistant.io/t/electrolux-to-mqtt

 ```
 climate: